carlignn/carlgaspar-old2/README.md

 TODO:
   <Done!> ~ Put the Content on the Post.
   <Done!> ~ Default image size 1200x660
-  <> ~ Published and LastUpdated
+  <Done!> ~ Published and LastUpdated ~ Published, no lastUpdated
   <> ~ Header
-  <Ongoing> ~ Footer
+  <WIP> ~ Footer
               - Create the logos, get the path from svg
               - Add link
-              ~ Process of creating the path. inkscape > create shapes on 1 layer > select all shapes > path > differentiate ~ Added condition if footer then scale to 2.5 because SVG is too small.
+              - Youtube, Facebook, Twitter, Instagram, ~ Process of creating the path. inkscape > create shapes on 1 layer > select all shapes > path > differentiate ~ Added condition if footer then scale to 2.8 because SVG is too small.
 Try to find a fix for this
-  <> ~ Add a category: Advertisement, Blog, Article?
+  <Done!> ~ Add a category: Advertisement, Blog, Article?
 Opinion, News?
               Change the Content Model name from Blog to Post Blog — November 25, 2019
               November 25, 2019 — 3 minute read (Doesn't look good)
+              ~ Added Category column
+  <> ~ There is a code on showcase.md
+  <> ~ Check how SEO works
+  <> ~ Portfolio
+  <> ~ Create menu for Advertisement, Blog
+              Create URL for Main Menu /, Blog /blog, Advertisement /advertisement
   <> ~

 BUG:
   <Done!> ~ Pagination on Tags not working. ~ Removed / on end
   <Done!> ~ Creating next page for tag when it is only sufficient for page 1 ~ Don't make pages 1
   <Done!> ~ Tags on Page is Camel Case, should be Pascal Case ~ Tags are as it is
-  <Done?> ~ Tags Pagination not working together - Because #Philippines has 4 pages, causing everyone to imitate
+  <Passed?> ~ Tags Pagination not working together - Because #Philippines has 4 pages, causing everyone to imitate
               Removed pagination for now.